Skip to content

 Roku doesn’t show up in device list.
 Both devices must be on the same Wi-Fi network.
 Restart your router if they’re connected but can’t find each other.
 On Roku, verify mirroring is enabled under Settings > System > Screen Mirroring.

 Video plays but it’s choppy.
+Switch to 5 GHz Wi-Fi, move closer to your router, and pause other streams on your network.
 This is almost always a bandwidth issue.
-Switch to 5 GHz Wi-Fi, move closer to your router, and pause downloads or streams on other devices sharing your network.

 No audio on TV.
 Some Android phones default to phone speakers during mirroring.
 Open your volume panel and switch the audio output to the Roku.
 On iPhone, audio routes to the TV automatically through AirPlay.